My last Spec Kit article answered a brownfield question:

 Why:

-When I would go heavier:
+When I would use Google instead:

 Stage 2: Plan, Tasks, Analyze